Black Spot Program

-The Black Spot Program is a road safety program run by the Australian Government to fix dangerous roads by treating road locations where a large number of motor vehicle accidents have occurred.
+The Black Spot Program is a road safety program run by the Australian Government to fix dangerous roads by treating road locations where a large number of motor vehicle collisions have occurred.
 The program was first introduced for a three-year period starting in 1990.
 Funding was stopped in 1993, but the program was re-started in 1996.
 Several audits and evaluations of the program have been conducted over the years.
 Program expenditure in 2016–17 was A$125 million.

 Program aims and funding

 The Black Spot Program is aimed at reducing road crash injuries and fatalities through targeting the locations where crashes have occurred for treatments.
 Treatments include introducing roundabouts to black spot intersections, altering traffic flow directions, realigning intersections, and introducing new traffic signals.

 History of the program

-The Black Spot program was initially established under the Hawke Government as a three-year initiative to run from 1990–91.
+The Black Spot program was initially established under the Hawke government as a three-year initiative to run from 1990–91.
 The Government had plans to spend $110 million on improving safety at more than 1,000 sites, including intersections and bridges, over the three-year period to 30 June 1993.
 At the time, the program was administered by the Department of Transport and Communications.

-The Keating Government did not renew the program in their 1993 Budget, prompting criticism from then Shadow Minister for Transport John Sharp.
+The Keating government did not renew the program in their 1993 Budget, prompting criticism from then Shadow Minister for Transport John Sharp.